TM (cellular service): History

-TM SIM registration online through official portals to ensure continued access to TM services.
-Due to the relatively low percentage of registered users nationwide, the government decided to extend the registration deadline to give everyone more time to complete their SIM verification process.

 Rebranding

 In 2005, the brand was relaunched as TM "Ang Bagong Touch Mobile" (English: The new Touch Mobile), and then as TM "Pinalakas na Touch Mobile" (English: The stronger Touch Mobile) while keeping the slogan "Power to the People!", reaching even subscribers of low income and rural communities.

 Its new name Republika ng TM (Filipino: Republic of TM) and adding three stars and the sun above the logo, and their slogan "Astig Tayo Dito!"
 (Filipino: We are cool here!) was introduced in 2009.

 In 2019, "Republika ng TM" was rebranded as "TM Tambayan " with an updated logo heavily based on the colors on the flag of the Philippines, which the brand focused on continuous of fun and happy Filipino (also known as "FunPinoy") moments.